top of page

 My main advice for anyone with loved ones still alive is to make the most of your time with them.
 Visit them a little bit more, take photos, record their voice, take videos and take the time to talk to them about their life and their wishes.
 You will honestly feel so much better for it.

 (Like myself) my mum hated having her picture taken etc so they were very few and far between.
-I think I have a handful of pictures at most.
-I have displayed these images in a photo frame which definitely helped.
-I felt like I had done something productive.
+I wish I'd have taken more!

 A bit of background.